 One $500 Walters Family Honorary Scholarship sponsored by Mary Anne Moore (Gamma 42, IEB President 2001-2004).
 This scholarship was established to recognize her family’s love and support in achieving her educational goals and in general, the importance of a family’s support in realizing any goal.
 Families provide invaluable support to students while seeking engineering or technical science degrees which are demanding disciplines.
 Although Mary Anne earned her way through school with scholarships, her family assisted her by providing room and board for two years, home cooked meals, a referral for a part-time job that she held for five years, babysitting jobs to earn extra money, and lots of love and support.
 A family’s assistance may be financial, emotional, or a combination of both, but the strength from family is important to achieving any goal.

-One $500 Kasem Pimanmas and Dr. Aye Thein Kyaw Scholarship sponsored by Nisie Pimanmas and Zinny Kyaw.
-This scholarship is a tribute to their fathers, who courageously left their homes and traveled half way around the world in search of better opportunity.
-Despite language barriers and cultural differences, their determination and spirit allowed them to excel in their careers and provide for their families.
-Mr. Pimanmas worked as a chemist, and Dr. Kyaw earned his PhD in electrical engineering.
-Their daughter and son honor their effort and love by sponsoring this scholarship.
+One $500 Kasem Pimanmas Scholarship sponsored by Nisie Pimanmas.
+This scholarship is a tribute to her father, who courageously left his home in Bangkok and traveled half way around the world in search of better opportunity.
+Despite language barriers and cultural differences, his determination and spirit allowed him to excel in his career and provide for his family.
+Mr. Pimanmas worked as a chemist.
+His daughter honors his effort and love by sponsoring this scholarship.